carderne/gridfinder/README.md

 cd gridfinder
 pip install -r requirements.txt
 ```
-You can run ```make test``` in the directory, which will do an entire run through using the test data and confirm whether everything is set up properly.
+You can run ```./test.sh``` in the directory, which will do an entire run through using the test data and confirm whether everything is set up properly.
+(It will fail if jupyter isn't installed!)